OfficialArms/OfficialArms.github.io/README.md

 An updated readme should now be at the main page of your repository, along with a new \_config.yml file.
 This config file is where the template is stored and you can update which template is used manually if you know the name of a different template.

 Once this template has been added going to the URL: **_username_/github.io** should lead you to a static page with the previously generated readme now using your chosen template.

+The great thing about these templates is at anypoint if you want to change them it's as simple as going back into that template viewer and selecting a new one.

 ### Adding your resume